MahasangramKar/IMU-SENSOR-FUSION-USING-ROS2/README.md

 🚀 IMU Sensor Fusion using ROS 2
 📌 Overview

-This project implements real-time IMU sensor fusion using ROS 2 to estimate accurate orientation (roll, pitch, yaw).
+This project performs real-time IMU sensor fusion using ROS 2 to estimate accurate roll, pitch, and yaw.

-It combines data from:
+It combines:

 Accelerometer
 Gyroscope